Skip to content

 What is a Hyperscaler?

 A hyperscaler is a technology services company that operates on an enormous scale.
-They provide cloud computing services, storage, and other IT infrastructure services.
+It provides cloud computing services, storage, and other IT infrastructure services.
 A hyperscale data center is defined as a data center with at least 5,000 servers and 10,000 square feet of colocation space.

-Hyperscalers can provide services at a lower cost than traditional data centers due to economies of scale.
-There are approximately 24 hyperscale providers.
-Some examples of hyperscalers include Amazon Web Services (AWS), Microsoft Azure, Meta, Apple, Google Cloud, IBM Cloud, Alibaba, Tencent, and Oracle Cloud.
-Amazon, Google, and Microsoft dominate the market with a combined 65% marketshare in 2023.
-Amazon represents 32% of the market.
+Hyperscalers provide services at a lower cost than traditional data centers due to economies of scale.
+Synergy Research Group tracks 21 companies that meet its hyperscale operator criteria.
+Examples include Amazon Web Services (AWS), Microsoft Azure, Meta, Apple, Google Cloud, IBM Cloud, Alibaba, Tencent, and Oracle Cloud.
+Amazon, Microsoft, and Google dominate the market with a combined 63% of enterprise cloud infrastructure spending, holding worldwide shares of 29%, 20%, and 13% respectively.

-Hyperscalers have built massive data centers worldwide, with thousands or even tens of thousands of servers.
-They offer cloud-based services, including computing, storage, databases, analytics, machine learning, and AI.
-They serve many customers, including startups, small and medium-sized businesses, and large enterprises across various industries.
+Hyperscalers have built massive data centers worldwide, each with thousands or tens of thousands of servers.
+They offer cloud-based services spanning computing, storage, databases, analytics, machine learning, and AI.
+Their customers range from startups and small and medium-sized businesses to large enterprises across many industries.

 How Do Hyperscalers Function?